 After a £47-million refurbishment, the National Museum of Scotland reopened with its revamped image: 16,000 new galleries and 8,000 objects.
 From Dolly the sheep to a 12-metre cast of a T-Rex skeleton, the museum makes a fascinating, fun and free way to spend a few hours of the day.

-Go Ape at Glentress Forest is just a short distance away from Edinburgh - a city packed with wonderful things to do.
-So why not combine your getaway with an exciting few hours at our course?
+Go Ape at Glentress Forest is just a short distance away from Edinburgh so why not combine your getaway with an exciting few hours at our courses?
+Your hardest decision will be choosing which one to book (we'd suggest booking both!)